apache/spark/docs/index.md

 # Downloading

 Get Spark by visiting the [downloads page](http://spark.apache.org/downloads.html) of the Apache Spark site.
 This documentation is for Spark version {{site.SPARK_VERSION}}.
+The downloads page contains Spark packages for many popular HDFS versions.
+If you'd like to build Spark from scratch, visit the [building with Maven](building-with-maven.html) page.

 Spark runs on both Windows and UNIX-like systems (e.g. Linux, Mac OS).
 All you need to run it is to have `java` to installed on your system `PATH`, or the `JAVA_HOME` environment variable pointing to a Java installation.

-# Building

-Spark uses [Simple Build Tool](http://www.scala-sbt.org), which is bundled with it.
-To compile the code, go into the top-level Spark directory and run

-    sbt/sbt assembly

 For its Scala API, Spark {{site.SPARK_VERSION}} depends on Scala {{site.SCALA_BINARY_VERSION}}.
 If you write applications in Scala, you will need to use a compatible Scala version (e.g. {{site.SCALA_BINARY_VERSION}}.X) -- newer major versions may not work.
 You can get the right version of Scala from [scala-lang.org](http://www.scala-lang.org/download/).

 # Running the Examples and Shell